ionic-team/ionic-site/docs/v2/resources/third-party-libs/index.md

 ### Type Definitions

-Third Party libraries work with Ionic just like they would for any other javascript project utilizing `npm`.
-Often times these libraries will not have intellisense information for IDEs and editors.
+Third Party libraries work with Ionic just like they would for any other JavaScript project utilizing `npm`.
+Often, these libraries don't have intellisense information for IDEs and editors.
 Adding a Type Definition will enable intellisense and ensure correctness of the program.
 To add a Type Definition for a Library, we can again utilize `npm` and the `@types` namespace maintained by the TypeScript community.

-To install a Type Definition execute the following command:
+To install a Type Definition, execute the following command:

 ```bash
 npm install @types/theLibraryName --save
 ```

-For example, to install the Type Definitions for Lodash
+For example, to install the Type Definitions for Lodash:

 ```bash
 npm install @types/lodash --save